calmm-js/documentation/introduction-to-calmm.md

 declarations.
 Note that declarative programming isn't necessarily structural.
-In some declarative approaches you may need to invent significant amounts of structure that is not unique to the problem, which means that there are many ways to do it.
+In some declarative approaches you may need to invent significant amounts of structure that is not unique to the problem, which means that there are many solutions to the problem.
 This tends to go hand-in-hand with having to write boilerplate or glue code.
 When possible, it is typically preferable to pick one effective way to do the plumbing and make that free of boilerplate.

 UI code is by no means trivial, so being able to modularize parts of UI code into reusable components that play on their own and can be just plugged in,